 The Opera neighborhood has plenty of cafes.
 What it lacks is a place where tea gets the same care as coffee.
 Le Te, at 41 bis rue de Montpensier, is that kind of place.
 Set along the Palais-Royal gardens, less than a ten-minute walk from the Opera Garnier, it is a tea house built around Taiwanese teas: high mountain oolong, Sun Moon Lake black tea, jasmine teas, and a menu of artisan bubble tea made on-site.
+If you are looking for a tea house in the Opera-Palais Royal area that is neither a chain nor a hotel lounge, you are in the right place.

 Tea rooms near the Opera tend to blend together: bagged teas, French pastries, old-fashioned decor.
 Le Te goes in a different direction.
 The teas come directly from Taiwanese producers, chosen by founder Hsuan-Hsuan Chang.
 Each variety is brewed at the right temperature and steeping time — no boiling water poured over a delicate oolong.
 The setting is different too: light wood, Taiwanese ceramics, soft lighting.
 Far from the classic English tea room.